-- Take them in a blender and put the lid on.
+- Add the cauliflower to the blender and put the lid on.

 The last step might vary from person to person based on the texture of the blend they like.
 More than often, there are variations even in blending.

-There are different ways of shredding cauliflower to shred rice.
+There are a few other ways of shredding cauliflower into cauliflower rice.

 You can use the box grater to grate your cauliflower finely.
 Simply cut out the stem and leaves as before, cut the cauliflower into quarters, and eventually into larger chunks.
 Then just choose the medium-sized holes for grating and grate away.

-One way is to eat the minced vegetable without any cooking since it becomes very edible.
-It tastes terrific as a salad but does not actually come very near to a substitute of rice if that is how you want to have it.
+One way is to eat the minced vegetable without any cooking since it becomes very palatable.
+It tastes terrific in a salad but does not actually come very near to a substitute for rice if that is how you want to have it.

-Another way is to steam it after putting it on cheesecloths.
+Another way is to steam it after putting it on a cheesecloth or a steamer.
 Although the process is pretty hectic as the grains get stuck, the texture you get might just be worth it.

-Microwaving is one of my most preferred ways of cooking this dish.
+Microwaving is one of my preferred ways of cooking this dish.
 Just stir with a tablespoon of oil for a while.
-Wrap the bowl with plastic wrap with minimal water inside and then microwave for 3 minutes.
-I noticed that the texture was intact.
-The fine grains were softer but not sticky or mushy enough.
+Wrap the bowl with plastic wrap with a minimal amount of water inside and then put it in the microwave for 3 minutes.
+Usually, I see that the texture stays intact.
+The fine grains are softer but not too sticky or mushy.

 You could merely sauté the veggie by heating up a pan with olive oil and cooking it lightly over the stove.
 This one turned out to have a creamier texture than the microwaved one.

 The best is yet to come.
 You can simply turn up the heat and roast the cauliflowers at 400 degrees Fahrenheit for 12 minutes.
 This one had a sweeter caramelized texture.
-This process has the best taste and can be served as a side dish too.
+This process results in the best taste and can also be served as a side dish.